xgzlucario/cliz/README.md

-# cliq
+# cliz

-🤖 Hello human, my name is cliq (cli + quick), A useful command-line agent help you work with your favorite tools!
+🤖 Hello human, my name is cliz (cli + z), A useful command-line agent help you work with your favorite tools!

 ## Features

-- 🚀 Lightweight & Fast: cliq is just `10M+` and run extremely fast.
+- 🚀 Lightweight & Fast: cliz is just `10M+` and run extremely fast.
-- 🌟 CLI Agent: cliq is a `command-line agent`, help you work with your favorite cli tools!
+- 🌟 CLI Agent: cliz is a `command-line agent`, help you work with your favorite cli tools!
 - 🛡️ Secure: all tool-call requests need to be approved by user, We also has `auto` mode.

-Enjoy your cliq!
+Enjoy your cliz!

 ## Examples